Inertia-Lighting/staff-handbook/topics/rules-for-staff/rules-for-staff.md

 - ensure and respect confidentiality of hidden content whenever possible.
   As an example, messages sent in **#staff-chat** should not be shared with individuals that lack access to **#staff-chat**.
   The same logic applies to direct messages.
-- do not tell higher-level staff how to do their job.
+- don't tell company management how to do their jobs.

 ## Failure to Comply
 Failure to comply with these rules will result in an appropriate action being taken.